 - Bake, steam, boil, microwave or pressure cook the sweet potatoes until soft, then mash or puree.

 - Place the mashed sweet potato into a large bowl and mix well with the spring onions, garlic, parsley and chilli.

 - Add enough breadcrumbs to make the sweet potato less sticky.
 The amount will depend on the moisture of your mash.

-- Roll into 4 large balls then pat down into cake shapes and dust each one with polenta or flour.
+- Roll into 4 large balls then pat down into cake shapes and dust each one with flour.
 Store in the fridge until ready to cook (can be made up to a day ahead and refrigerated).

 - To cook the sweet potato cakes, heat the oil in a frying pan over a medium heat until golden, flip gently and fry until the other side is golden.

 - If desired, top with a fried egg and some pea puree.

 - When forming your sweet potato cakes, form them all the same size and thickness so they cook evenly.

 - When pan-frying, make sure you do not overcrowd the pan to prevent them from steaming.
 You may have to cook them in batches, adding more oil each time.